-Guys, do you find it tough to make it through a movie without hitting the john?
+Do you find it tough to make it through a movie without hitting the bathroom?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Or maybe it’s hard to get the flow started.
 Is this normal, or is something wrong?